isgo-golgo13/graph-a-star-pathfinding-3d/README.md

-# Graph A* Pathfinding algorithm using Rust with JavaScript Three.js Client
+# Graph A* Pathfinding algorithm using Rust with JavaScript Three.js